 23 Oxford Street

-In 1805, the firm purchased from Dibdin the copyrights of 360 of his songs together with his musical stock, which they then reissued.
+In 1805, the firm purchased from Dibdin, the composer, musician, dramatist, novelist and actor, the copyrights of 360 of his songs together with his musical stock, which they then reissued.
 Anne Bland retired in about 1818, and a sale of plates and copyrights took place though Weller carried on the business as Weller & Co. until 1820.

 Typical surviving dance collections include: